the-monochord/virtual-webaudio/README.md

 ## Demos

 The repo contains some examples, which can be viewed by installing the repo locally and by executing `npm run poc`.
-This will create a local webserver, allowing you to open the following paths and view the demos:
+This will create a local webserver, allowing you to open the demos via `http://localhost:3000`

-`poc/basic/` - Basic example, turning a sound on, then off after a second

-`poc/manual-lfo/` - Manual LFO, the volume is being changed periodically through an interval

-`poc/monosynth/` - Monosynth, a simple, 1 octave, monophonic synthesizer, that you can play with the keyboard

-`poc/envelope/` - a simple AD envelope, which utilizes scheduling of audio params

-`poc/delayed-monosynth/` - Same as the monosynth demo, but the effects of changes are delayed with setValueAtTime()

-`poc/envelope-monosynth/` - Same as the monosynth demo, but it adds a simple envelope to the pressed notes